shahnawazshahin/steam-using-gamescope-guide/README.md

   > `sudo cp ~/Developer/steam.desktop /usr/share/wayland-sessions/`

+* Log off from the desktop environment (e.g., KDE Plasma, Gnome).
+* Follow the next steps based on the display manager used:
-* Log off from KDE Plasma.
-On the login screen (SDDM) select `Steam (gamescope)` from the session selection (located near the bottom left corner of the screen).
+  * For SDDM, on the login screen select `Steam (gamescope)` from the session selection (located near the bottom left corner of the screen).
 Use the same login and password as you would log on to the linux desktop.
+  * For GDM, on the login screen select your username and then select `Steam (gamescope)` from the session selection (located near the bottom right corner of the screen).
+Use the same password as you would log on to the linux desktop.
 * This will launch Steam full screen in Gamescope and SteamOS mode.

-#### 8. Add a script to switch back to 'desktop mode' (SDDM)
+#### 8. Add a script to switch back to 'desktop mode' (back to login screen)

 To enable the `Switch to Desktop` invoke Steam to shut down the `steamos-session-select` will be created and placed under the `/usr/bin` folder.